ludovicmoncla/python-unitex-cassys/README.md

-The code available in this repository is working with a Unitex pipeline composed of two cascades of transducers:
+The code available in this repository is working with a Unitex CasSys pipeline composed of two cascades of transducers:
 * analysis.csc
 * synthesis.csc